 My career path has been exciting, to say the least.
 After completing my bachelor’s degree at BYU-Idaho, I went to law school.
 I worked incredibly hard to finish school and pass the bar, but during school, I started a blog about photography.
 By the time I became a lawyer, my blog was earning enough money that it was the better career path, so I built ImprovePhotography.com.

-I ran ImprovePhotography.com for several years–attracting over 70 million views to my content that mostly focused on nature and landscape photography.
+I ran ImprovePhotography.com for several years–attracting over 70 million views and creating over 1,000 podcast episodes about nature photography.
 I also built and sold other brands such as KnifeUp.com.
 In 2018, I sold Improve Photography and began work on Income School.

 My Book: Work Energy